krzemienski/awesome-from-stars/README.md

 * [adrg/libvlc-go](https://github.com/adrg/libvlc-go): Handcrafted Go bindings for libVLC and high-level media player interface
 * [kala13x/libxmedia](https://github.com/kala13x/libxmedia): Implementation of audio/video transmuxing library based on FFMPEG API
 * [arex1337/lichess-daily-puzzle-slack-app](https://github.com/arex1337/lichess-daily-puzzle-slack-app): This is a Slack app that posts a daily chess puzzle from lichess.org to the Slack channel in which the app is installed.
-* [danielmiessler/LifeOS](https://github.com/danielmiessler/LifeOS): The AI harness that moves you from current state to ideal state.
-An intent engineering platform: it conveys what you ultimately want to your AI on every task.
-[CODING, BUILDING, CREATING, BUSINESS, LIFE, WORK, ...]
+* [danielmiessler/LifeOS](https://github.com/danielmiessler/LifeOS): ⛰️A General Hill-climbing AI harness that helps you move from Current State to Ideal State in both Life and Work.
 * [krzysztofzablocki/LifetimeTracker](https://github.com/krzysztofzablocki/LifetimeTracker): Find retain cycles / memory leaks sooner.
 * [networknt/light-4j](https://github.com/networknt/light-4j): A fast, lightweight and more productive microservices framework
 * [Light-Transcoder/light-transcoder](https://github.com/Light-Transcoder/light-transcoder): This project contains an HTTP-API to allow real-time transcode of media files into DASH / HLS streams.